Mou Waho Island Walk: Wānaka’s Lake on an Island on a Lake

 Are there bathrooms on the island?

 Yes!
-There is a basic composting toilet near the main trail.
+There is a basic longdrop toilet near the begining main track.
 But no other facilities, so come prepared.

 Do I need to book in advance?